alanng10/class-lang/Docue/Article/Sande/a.md

 Glob vars are represented with GlobVar.
 GlobVar has syntax that starts with "glob" index word, followed by Var, followed by limit semicolon.

+StructIndexOperate is operate that results struct any ref at index of array of struct anys.
+The operate has syntax that starts with Any operate, followed by limit brace square open token, followed by Index operate, followed by limit brace square close token.
+Any operate has type that is struct type.
+Index operate has type that is 64 bits int type.
+The result type of StructIndexOperate is the tyoe of the Any operate.
+The struct any ref at the unsigned index of array that starts with Any operate is resulted.